microsoft/pxt-arcade/docs/test/skillmap/mole/mole4.md

 hint~

-Now, when player 2 presses the A button (or the **U key** on the keyboard) the mole will hop to a new location.
+Now, when player 2 presses their A button (or the **U key** on the keyboard) the mole will hop to a new location.